Iteam1337/gig-api/README.md

 `$ docker-compose up` This will run postgres in an container.

-First you need an enivroment variable for the migrations to run:

-`export DATABASE_URL=postgres://user:password@localhost/gig`

-Finally start the API:

 `npm start` - Runs migrations and starts the API

 ### NPM commands